PureCloud Customer Care

 - If you are unsatisfied with the level of attention after escalation from within the My Support case, you should contact your TAM (Technical Account Manager), if applicable, to request further urgency.

-- If you do not have a TAM, please send your urgency request to PureCloudManagementAttention@genesys.com.
-Use the email information template below.
+- If you do not have a TAM, please send your urgency request to PureCloudManagementAttention@genesys.com using the email template below.

 Subject: Customer Name – My Support Case Number – Brief Problem Statement